 The rise in fossil fuel prices has inspired many homeowners to invest in renewable energy technologies like solar.
 The schematic below demonstrates how a solar thermal array can interface with an open radiant system.

-Stiebel-Eltron designed two heat exchangers into their storage tank, or to put it another way, two closed systems surrounded by potable water.
+In dual coil tanks, basically two closed systems are surrounded by potable water.
 Ideally, the lower (solar) coil heats the tank to a usable temperature, and the hot water is drawn off as needed for domestic and heating purposes.
 Fresh water enters the tank in direct proportion to the amount drawn off for domestic hot water.
 Obviously, when hot water is taken from the tank for radiant heating purposes, it simply returns to the tank for re-heating.

 Since solar, especially during the spring, summer, and fall, can heat the tank to near boiling, a mixing valve tempers the potentially scalding water to a safe level.